sparkflows/sparkflows-docs/docs/installation/diagnostics/index.rst

 Diagnostics
 =============

-Diagnostics refer to the process of identifying the nature or cause of a problem, typically related to Fire Insights installation.
+Diagnostics refers to the process of identifying the nature or cause of a problem, typically related to Fire Insights installation.

 **How To Access Diagnostics**